novaotp/open-recipies/README.md

-# OpenRecipies
+# OpenRecipes

-OpenRecipies is a webapp to search for or create recipies.
+OpenRecipes is a webapp to search for recipies.

-Features :

-- Create/modify/delete your own recipies
-- Favorite recipies
-- Discuss with people around the globe

 ## Getting started